 Do you miss the garbage you dumped this morning?
 Do you have strong feelings for it?
 No!
 Paul mentioned that for the Christ he 'have taken the loss of all things and I consider them as a lot of refuse.'
 (Phil 3:8) This scriptural illustration reminds us that if we see any worldly opportunity we may have lost as refuse, we will not look a the things behind.

 A man gave a splendid bouquet of roses to his wife.
 Nice, right?
 Well, hold that thought.
-He was forced by a person that pointed a gun at him making him buy the roses.
-So he did, but he really didn't want to.
-The wife will be very happy unless she finds out the loveless motive of her husband.
+He was forced by a person that pointed a gun at him, forcing him to buy the roses.
+So he really didn't want to.
+The wife will be very happy with the flowers unless she finds out the loveless motive of her husband.
 If so, she will hate him.
-Similarly, Jehovah wants us to serve him out of love.
-We all want eternal life but if our main motivation to we serve him is because death is pointing a gun at us 24/7, that's not going to please Him.
+Similarly, Jehovah wants us to serve Him out of love.
+We all want eternal life but if what's motivating us to serve God is fear of death, like it's pointing a gun at us 24/7, that's not going to please God.
 (Heb.
 2:15)

 The Bible focuses on the two types of love that we need to cultivate, Agape and Filia.
 They occur 250 and 83 times respectably, whereas Eros and Storge, the ones that hardwired, occur zero and three times.
 It is very clear which kinds of love Jehovah wants us to cultivate.